nodegoat/nodegoat/SETUP.md

 * no additional libraries needed.
 * Make sure you compiled Boost with its Graph Library (BGL) included.

-Use the `creation_station.sh` script to build and link network_analysis.
+Use the `creation_station.sh` script to build and link graph_analysis.

 ```bash
 cd /var/1100CC/PROGRAMS
 ./creation_station.sh
 ```

-When a program is compiled successfully, the path `var/1100CC/PROGRAMS/RUN/network_analysis` is returned and is ready to be used.
+When a program is compiled successfully, the path `var/1100CC/PROGRAMS/RUN/graph_analysis` is returned and is ready to be used.

 Setup a Job to run the service:
 1. Login to your nodegoat CMS and go to 'Jobs' (see the [1100CC Guides](https://lab1100.com/1100cc/guides#run-jobs)).